 Chemical Communication For Defence

 Monarch butterflies are probably the most recognizable among western species.
-The bright orange coloration and large eye markings make them quite easy to spot.
+The bright orange coloration and large eye markings make them easy to spot.
 Unfortunately, this also makes them easy targets for predators.

 So how is it that there are so many monarch butterflies?
 The answer is pheromones.
 To deter predators, monarch butterfly caterpillars only eat the leaves of milkweed plants.
 These plants emit pheromones that have a very bitter taste.
 When predators try to eat a monarch butterfly caterpillar, they will immediately spit them back out as the taste is overpowering.